wvwwvwwv/scalable-concurrent-containers/README.md

 - The benchmark tests are based on [conc-map-bench](https://github.com/xacrimon/conc-map-bench).
 - [Results on Apple M1](https://github.com/wvwwvwwv/conc-map-bench).
 - [Results on Intel Xeon](https://github.com/wvwwvwwv/conc-map-bench/tree/Intel).
-- [HashMap](#HashMap) outperforms the others if the workload is highly concurrent and write-heavy.
+- [HashMap](#HashMap) outperforms the others if the workload is highly concurrent or write-heavy.

 ## Performance